Christchurch City Council: Earthquake response

+In July 2013, Christchurch City Council lost its accreditation for issuing building consents, in the middle of a rebuild period following the devastating February 2011 Christchurch earthquake.
+A Crown manager, Doug Martin, was installed to reform the council's building consent department.
+The Council successfully obtained reaccreditation in December 2014.

+Withdrawal from LGNZ

 In mid-June 2024, the Christchurch City Council announced it would be withdrawing from Local Government New Zealand after the local government bodies association raised its annual membership costs by more than NZ$20,000.
 Mayor Phil Mauger welcomed the withdrawal, saying that it would allow the Council to directly advocate for issues important to Christchurch and Banks Peninsula.